Accounting and finance are great career choices that offer flexibility in job stability and global opportunities.

 With the CAT qualification, you may be granted exemptions for the ACCA Applied Knowledge papers.
 This pathway is the fastest of all, which can be completed in as quickly as three years!

-Regardless of which pathway you choose, there is an additional requirement for becoming an ACCA member.
 Students will need to complete three years of relevant working experience according to the Practical Experience Requirement (PER), besides passing the exams.

-*Working experience can be done before, during and after examinations
+*Work experience can be done before, during and after examinations

-How is ACCA course and exam structured?
+How are the course and exam structured?

 There is a total of 13 exam papers to be completed in the ACCA syllabus.
 The papers are structured according to three categories as below: